Iran’s Khamenei says US, Israel links behind ‘thousands killed’ in protests

 The country’s supreme leader says foreign-backed protests ‘caused massive damage and killed several thousands’.

-Iran’s Supreme Leader Ayatollah Ali Khamenei has accused the United States and Israel of direct involvement in the violence that accompanied weeks of protests across the country, describing US President Donald Trump as a “criminal”.
+Iran’s Supreme Leader Ayatollah Ali Khamenei says actors linked to the United States and Israel were responsible for killing “several thousands” of people during weeks of anti-government protests in the country.

-“The latest anti-Iran sedition was different in that the US president personally became involved,” Iranian state media quoted Khamenei as saying on Saturday.
+“Those linked to Israel and US caused massive damages and killed several thousands” during the protests that convulsed Iran for more than two weeks, Khamenei said on Saturday.

 Recommended Storieslist of 4 items